daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 but it makes use of Python, Make, and Shell, not Ruby.
 This was an important factor, I never had a need to use Ruby and why should my blog force the issue?

-The [Pelican Development Blog][02] will provide the detail documentation needed but to get started I followed the advice of the [Tutorial: Generating Static Sites with Pelican][07], [Pelican Getting Started Guide][03], and [Pelican and Github Pages][04] very useful.
-Also, reading [Creating a Blog with Python Pelican][17] and [How I setup Pelican][18] prove very helpful.
-You can find the latest Pelican code, along with its [themes and plugins on GitHub][05].
-You might find more information on [Pelican's GetHub][23] and [Pelican's Tips & Tricks][24].

-##### Contents of Pelican Blog
 The contents of a Pelican  blog is either a post (in Pelican terminalogy, an article) or a page.
-The raw, unprocessed content is contained (pages, articles, drafts, images, etc.) in a directory called `content`.
+The raw, unprocessed content (e.g. pages, articles, drafts, images, etc.) is contained in a directory called `content`.
-Both articles and pages are be written in [Markdown][19], [reStructuredText][20], [AsciiDoc][21], or even raw [HTML][25]. markdown, textile, or HTML and may also contain Liquid templating syntax.
+Both articles and pages can be written in [Markdown][19], [reStructuredText][20], [AsciiDoc][21], or even raw [HTML][25].
-Both articles and pages can have meta-data at the top of the document containing things like such as title, publication date, tags, etc. and even arbitrary custom meta-data.
+Both articles and pages can have meta-data at the top of the document containing such things as title, publication date, tags, etc. and even arbitrary custom meta-data.

 The processed, ready to be published materials are contained in a directory called `output`.
 It is this directory that will be pushed to your web server.
 Their are other things that make up a Pelican blog, such as plugins, themes, make files, and other publishing tools.
 More on this later.

-##### Pelican's File Structure
-Jekyll expects your website directory to be laid out like so:

-    # not correct ....
-XXXX FINISH THIS XXXX
-    |-- _config.yml
-    |-- _includes
-    |-- _layouts
-    |   |-- default.html
-    |   |-- post.html
-    |-- _posts
-    |   |-- 20011-10-25-open-source-is-good.markdown
-    |   |-- 20011-04-26-hello-world.markdown
-    |-- _site
-    |-- index.html
-    |-- assets
-        |-- css
-            |-- style.css
-        |-- javascripts

-Theme
-    : xxx
-static
-    : contains all the static assets, which will be copied to the output theme folder.
-I’ve put the CSS and image folders here, but they are just examples.
-Put what you need here. templates
-    :contains all the templates that will be used to generate the content.
-I’ve just put the mandatory templates here; you can define your own if it helps you keep things organized while creating your theme.

-index.html
-    : This is the home page of your blog, generated at output/index.html. author.html
-    : This template will be processed for each of the existing authors, with output generated at output/author/author_name.html. category.html
-    : This template will be processed for each of the existing categories, with output generated at output/category/category_name.html. article.html
-    : This template will be processed for each article, with .html files saved as output/article_name.html.
-Here are the specific variables it gets. page.html
-    : This template will be processed for each page, with corresponding .html files saved as output/page_name.html. tag.html
-    : This template will be processed for each tag, with corresponding .html files saved as output/tag/tag_name.html.
+To create this posting, I leveraged the [Pelican Development Blog][02], which provide much of the detail documentation needed but to get started I followed the advice of the [Tutorial: Generating Static Sites with Pelican][07], [Pelican Getting Started Guide][03], and [Pelican and Github Pages][04] very useful.
+Also, reading [Creating a Blog with Python Pelican][17] and [How I setup Pelican][18] prove very helpful.
+You can find the latest Pelican code, along with its [themes and plugins on GitHub][05].
+You might find more information on [Pelican's GetHub][23] and [Pelican's Tips & Tricks][24].

-##### Create a virtualenv
+##### Installing Pelican and Creating a Python Virtualenv
+Pelican is a [Python][48] based tool.
-To assure I have a clean Python envirnment to work in and it doesn't conflict with other Python work, create a virtual environment for your Project.
+To assure I have a clean Python envirnment to work in, that doesn't conflict with other Python work, create a virtual environment using `virtualenv[49]`.
+To install Pelican and other Python package dependencies in a virtual environment, I roughly followed the instructions in the [official Pelican documentation][50].
+See below:

 ```shell
 cd ~